amphe-os/classcharts-dart/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-ClassDarts is a simple and easy package for interfacing with the classcharts school learning platform by tes
+ClassDarts is a simple and easy package for interfacing with the classcharts school learning platform by Tes

 ## Features